 The bread and olives that arrive at your table are not free.
 If you eat them, they appear on your bill.
 You can simply ask the server to remove them — it is a completely normal request that will not cause any awkwardness.

-The city ranks among the safest destinations in Portugal by any standard, with crime rates among the lowest of any major Portuguese city.
+The city ranks among the safest destinations in Portugal, with crime rates among the lowest of any major Portuguese city.
 The real physical hazard is the traditional cobblestones underfoot.
 These get genuinely slippery when wet, so comfortable shoes with grip are essential — especially if you are planning the Bom Jesus staircase climb.

-It is compact enough to feel manageable and deep enough to justify at least one overnight stay.
-Consider pairing it with a day trip to Guimarães — just 25 kilometers south and the birthplace of the Portuguese nation — for a two-city northern itinerary that few routes in Europe can match.
+The city is compact enough to feel manageable and deep enough to justify staying.
+Consider pairing it with a day trip to Guimarães — just 15 miles (25 km) south and the birthplace of the Portuguese nation — for a two-city northern itinerary that few routes in Europe can match.